 Capital Campaign Rebranding

-The Capital Campaign team spoke with several agencies before approaching us, and they had a keen sense of what they didn’t want.
-Our task was to find out what they did want in a relatively short timeframe.
+The Capital Campaign team spoke with several agencies and they had a keen sense of what they didn’t want.
+Our task was to find out what they did want in a relatively short timeframe and budget.

 We gathered the team for a brainstorm.
 We needed to find a message that connected with prime target donors.
 It was important to tap into that sense of Hawk pride we grew fond of every time we visited the beautiful Quincy campus and every time we met with their savvy marketing team.
 We wanted to give a sense of history and nostalgia without losing the idea that this campaign was about Quincy’s future.